BartMassey/phoenix-raytracer/README.md

   some kind of adaptive space partitioning, might really speed things up a lot.

+* `ancient-raytracer` used no external code, and the `classic` branch does the same.

+  This branch uses external crates where appropriate:

+  * `clap` for argument parsing
+  * `rayon` for parallelism

-* Since `ancient-raytracer` used no external code, I chose to do the same in this branch.
-Everything here, including PPM output, is local code.
-This is a shame for modern Rust, and things should be replaced with better crates when appropriate: notably the vector and matrix processing and the graphic output.
+  Other things should be replaced with external crates, notably the vector and matrix processing and the graphic output.

 ## License